 as a substitute for pakoris, you can also use boondi. soak the boondis in water and then squeeze the water from the boondis. add these to the papdi chaat.

-to make the papdi chaat healthy and nutritious, instead of fried papdis, use baked papdis. also some moong sprouts and pomegranate can also be added to the chaat.
+to make the papdi chaat healthy and nutritious, instead of fried papdis, use baked papdis. you can check this papdi recipe to make fried as well as baked papdis at home. also some moong sprouts and pomegranate can also be added to the chaat.

-so lets begin step by step recipe of papdi chaat:
+so lets begin step by step delhi papdi chaat recipe:

-sprinkle all the spice powder and garnish with chopped coriander leaves. at this point i wished i had fresh pomegranate to add to the papdi chaat. it would have added a lovely color and texture to the recipe.
+6. sprinkle all the spice powder and garnish papdi chaat with chopped coriander leaves. at this point i wished i had fresh pomegranate to add to the papdi chaat. it would have added a lovely color and texture to the recipe.

 adding onions or tomatoes to papdi chaat is optional. onions add a nice crunch to the papdi chaat. i made one serving with onions and tomatoes and this was also too good.